mrezzamoradi/save_tor_tabs/README.md

 Security Issues
 ---------------
-There is a reason why Tor does not restore tabs after restart and its **security**.
+There is a reason why Tor does not restore tabs after restart and it is **security**.
 Use this extension wisely.

 License
 -------